Cookies on this website

 In your correspondence, please include details of your date of birth, NHS number and the name of the hospital at which you joined the SYMPLIFY study (if known).

-If you are happy for your pseudonymised data to be sent to GRAIL LLC. in the United States, then you do not need to do anything.
+If you are happy for your centrally held data to be accessed for no longer than 2 more years then you do not need to do anything.

 How do I find out about the results of the study?